 Cities are, in turn, considered the principal engine of economic and social development.
 The social interaction in cities drives innovation and creativity, giving rise to cutting-edge technological and cultural production systems.
-However, cities are often the scenario of the greatest inequalities in the world, but the paradox is that they are also the key to deliver basic services, bridge inequalities and achieve poverty zero objectives.
+However, cities are often the scenario of the greatest inequalities in the world, but the paradox is that they are also the key to deliver basic services, bridge inequalities, ensure sustainable resource management frameworks and achieve poverty zero objectives.
 Overcoming these inequalities is a key challenge in the Urban Millennium.